saint2706/Games/README.md

 Highlights:

-* Authentic card distribution with skips, reverses, draw-twos, and wild draw fours that can stack until someone gives in and draws the full penalty.
+* Authentic card distribution with skips, reverses, draw-twos, and wild draw fours that support stacking and optional challenges when a rival might be bluffing.
-* Adjustable bot aggression so you can face easy-going opponents or relentless action-card junkies.
+* Adjustable bot aggression so you can face easy-going opponents or relentless action-card junkies that decide when to risk a Wild +4 challenge.
-* Support for 2–6 total players with sensible defaults for drawing, accepting penalties, and automatically calling UNO when only one card remains.
+* Automatic UNO call enforcement: fail to declare in time and the table hands you a two-card penalty.
+* Launch `python -m card_games.uno --gui` to enjoy a Tkinter interface with colour-coded cards, UNO toggles, penalty prompts, and a scrolling event log that mirrors each turn.